-This one-year accredited program is designed to train up to two well-rounded academically oriented surgical pathologists and to provide advanced training in diagnostic surgical pathology.
-The fellowship will provide extensive training in all aspects of surgical pathology including:
+This one-year accredited program is designed to train up to two well-rounded, academically oriented surgical pathologists and to provide advanced training in diagnostic surgical pathology.
+The fellowship provides extensive training in all aspects of surgical pathology including:

-Candidates must be Board eligible or certified in anatomic pathology or anatomic and clinical pathology and must have or be eligible for an unrestricted license to practice medicine in Kansas.
+Candidates must be Board eligible or certified in anatomic pathology or anatomic and clinical pathology and must have, or be eligible for, an unrestricted license to practice medicine in Kansas.
 Preference will be given to candidates who have demonstrated an interest in pursuing an academic career in anatomic pathology.

 University of Kansas Medical Center